Makataui/Digital-Skills-Excel/README.md

 The Digital Skills sessions are meant to enable people to use tools like the Office Suite, as well as things like basic video and audio editing to their advantage - for their own personal use or for standing out professionally.

+To download the files, go to the main repository page - available at: https://github.com/Makataui/Digital-Skills-Excel and use the green
+"Clone or Download" button to download the ZIP version of this series - you will get all of the lessons, folders available.

+Or, if you know what you're doing with GitHub - you can clone the repo and grab the files as you need them!

 Good luck and have fun!